TuckerFaulk/shut-the-box-project/README.md

 ![Wireframing](assets/readme-images/wireframing.jpg)

-After intially developing the game board area to exactly reflect the wireframing design, it was noted that by stacking the number blocks, dice and buttons, instead of having the dice and buttons next to each other, this significantly reduced on the changes required when adding the media queries and meant that the design remained consistent for the user across all screen sizes.
+After initially developing the game board area to exactly reflect the wireframing design, it was noted that by stacking the number blocks, dice and buttons, instead of having the dice and buttons next to each other, this significantly reduced on the changes required when adding the media queries and meant that the design remained consistent for the user across all screen sizes.

-**Game Process Planning - Flow Chart**
+**Game Process Planning (Flow Chart)**

 Flow charts were used during the planning stages of developing this site to set out the process plan for the JavaScript functions.
 I found that it was easier to use flow charts, rather than a list of steps, for designing the stages of the game given the conditional nature of this means.

 ![Flow Chart Process Plan](assets/readme-images/process-flowchart.jpg)

-After the site was developed inline with the inital flow chart planning, as seen above, after testing of the site, it was noted that further conditional checking was required to prevent game faults: details of these faults have been
+After the site was developed in line with the initial flow chart planning, as seen above, after testing of the site, it was noted that further conditional checking was required to prevent game faults: details of these faults have been

 # Features